Woodland (Washington, D.C.): History of Woodland

 Woodland is a very small neighborhood, with only four major streets.

 As its name implies, Woodland was primarily a forested area.
 In June 1892, Emmanuel Baptist Church (known then as Emanuel Baptist Church) built its first structure on the southern corner of Ainger and Langston Place SE.
 Young's Memorial Church of Christ Holiness was established in October 1925 where Alabama Avenue SE and Knox Place SE meet.

 The neighborhood remained largely undeveloped until the 1960s, when a large number of public housing complexes were built.
 One of the first and largest dwellings to be erected was the 234-unit Woodland Terrace, built on the large city block bounded by Ainger, Langston, Bruce, and Raynolds Places SE.
 It was originally intended to house poverty-stricken senior citizens.
 It began construction in 1962, and was ready for occupancy at the end of 1964.
 But when finished, it was occupied primarily by families with children.
 The 188-unit Langston Lane Apartments (2726 Langston Place SE) were completed in 1971.
 These apartments were built partly with federal money, and were heavily subsidized so they could provide affordable housing to the poor.
 But the Langston Lane Apartments were also strongly criticized for being poorly planned and constructed.

 Several other apartment complexes were also built in Woodland, although not all of these remained dedicated to residential use.
 In 1979, about eight small brick apartment buildings between 2840 and 2920 Langston Place SE were purchased Hope Village, a halfway house providing residential living for people with mental illness, drug addiction, alcoholism, and other issues.
 In time, Hope Village also served as a prerelease center for D.C.
 Jail and some federal prison inmates awaiting parole before being formally released.
 Hope Village was a troubled facility.
 Other the years, it was accused of misspending Medicaid and Social Security funds (although no formal charges were made), dangerous overcrowding, providing too few staff, delivering little to none of the mandated medical care, permitting unsanitary conditions, a lack of heat, providing too little food, and failing to pay its taxes.
-The 250-bed facility was also accused of worsening the incidence of crime in the area and failing to protect its LGBT clients from attacks by other inmates.
+The 250-bed facility was also accused of worsening the incidence of crime in the area and failing to protect its LGBTQ clients from attacks by other inmates.

 In August 2014, Rocketship Education announced it would construct a charter school at the corner of Bruce Place SE and Erie Street SE.
 Local residents criticized the location, saying it was unsafe for children, but the company said it would open the school (which already had city approval) in the fall of 2016.

 As of 2015, about 600 families lived in Woodland, and a third of all people there were children or teenagers.